processor1/Springboot-Cloud-/README.md

 spring-boot comes with in built server example tomcat server so you don't need applicaiton server like Java EE or Jakarta EE does .

-In this simple project  i use couple of spring dependencies and the tools i used.
+In this simple project  i use couple of spring dependencies, and i have listed the tools and dependencies for the project.

 For the development tools

 1. Eclipse IDE